endatix/endatix/docker/README.md

    ```bash
    ./setup.sh
    ```
-3. **Follow the prompts** to enter the required environment variables when prompted (see Step 3 below).
+3. **Follow the prompts** to enter the required environment variables when prompted (see details below).

----

-## Step 3: Environment Variable Configuration
+### Environment Variables Configuration Details

 During the setup, the script will ask for the following environment variables.
+Most of them have default values that can be used if no values is entered.
 Here’s a quick overview of what each one means:

-- **ASPNETCORE_ENVIRONMENT**: Set this to `Development`.
+- **ASPNETCORE_ENVIRONMENT**: Do not enter anything to use the default value `Development`.
 The containers are not ready for production environment, because they lack https connection, prod level security for the configuration and others.
 - **SECURITY_JWT_SIGNING_KEY**: The secret key to be used in Endatix API to sign JWT tokens for authentication.
+The default value is `L2yGC_Vpd3k#L[<9Zb,h?.HT:n'T/5CTDmBpDskU?NAaT$sLfRU`.
 - **SECURITY_DEV_USERS_0_EMAIL**: Email of a user to be set in Endatix API for testing purposes.
 A new user will be created with this email.
+The default value is `developer@endatix.com`.
 - **SECURITY_DEV_USERS_0_PASSWORD**: Password of a user to be set in Endatix API for testing purposes.
 It must be minimum 8 characters.
 A new user will be created with this password.
+The default value is `password`.
-- **SENDGRID_API_KEY**: The API key to be used for sending emails through SendGrid (optional).
+- **SENDGRID_API_KEY**: The API key to be used for sending emails through SendGrid.
+Skip for not sending emails.
 - **SQLSERVER_SA_PASSWORD**: The SA (System Administrator) password to be set for the SQL Server running in a container.
-It must be minimum 8 characters and include an uppercase and lowercase letters, a digit and a special character.
 A new user will be created with this password.
+The default value is `DbPa649w0rD`.
+Check [SQL Server Password Policy](https://learn.microsoft.com/en-us/sql/relational-databases/security/password-policy) to ensure the password you enter is according to the policy.

 You will be prompted one by one to provide these values.
 The script will automatically save them in a `.env` file, ensuring your environment is configured correctly.

----

-## Step 4: Automatic Setup and Startup
+### Getting the Images and Creating the Containers

 Once you’ve entered the necessary environment variables: